utdata/icj-class/resources/start_a_project.md

 - `git add .` to add the files
 - `git commit -m "first commit` to save the files.
 - Create your repo in Github.com.
-- Copy the `git remote add origin` line and run it.
+- Copy the second block and run it.
+You might need to hit return again to run the last line, `git push origin main`.
-- `git push origin master` to push the code to Github.

 You should be ready to continue with the assignment.